Thomas Jefferson Speaks to YOU,

 restrain men from injuring one another, which shall leave them otherwise free

-not take from the mouth of labor the bread it has earned.
+the mouth of labor the bread it has earned.
+This is

 tyrannical.